 These beliefs about fruits are facts…

-Eating too much mango leads to excessive heat in the body
+Truth: Eating too much mango leads to excessive heat in the body

 Eating too much mango upsets the tummy or leads to skin eruptions because it is high in sugar.
 It’s the same with other sugar-heavy fruits as well.
 Therefore remember, moderation is key.

-Apple is good for bad tummy
+Truth: Apple is good for bad tummy

 Apples are also good for constipation when eaten in a stewed form.
 So, if you have an upset tummy, eat it as a whole fruit or juice and to cure constipation, eat it stewed.

-Different fruits have different things to offer
+Truth: Different fruits have different things to offer

 While all fruits offer fibre and energy each fruit has its unique nutritional profile.
 Red, yellow and orange fruits are rich in antioxidants; whereas fruits which can be eaten with skin are rich in fibre.
-While bananas and chikoo give instant energy, kiwis and grapes increase your fluids.
+While bananas and chickoo give instant energy, kiwis and grapes increase your fluids.
 Therefore, do not omit any fruit from your diet.